TitansProductions/tp_containers/README.md

 ### Open custom container by its ID

-- A container ID is located on `tp_containers` sql table.
+- @parameter (number) containerId : Is the required custom container ID which is located on `tp_containers` sql table.

 ```exports.tp_containers:OpenInventoryContainerById(containerId)```